datalad-handbook/book/docs/basics/101-139-hostingservices.rst

     private_token = <here-is-your-token>

 Once this configuration is in place, ``create-sibling-gitlab``'s ``--site`` parameter can be supplied with the name of the instance you want to use (e.g., ``datalad create-sibling-gitlab --site gitlab-general``).
-Ensure that the token for each instance has appropriate permissions to create new groups and projects under your user account using the GitLab API.
+Ensure that the token for each instance has appropriate permissions to create new groups and projects under your user account using the GitLab API in :numref:`fig-gitlabtoken`.

+.. _fig-gitlabtoken:

 .. figure:: ../artwork/src/gitlab-token.png
    :width: 80%